 New Orleans is perfect for a million reasons.
 It could be the amazing architecture, the colorful buildings, the rich history, the energy or the phenomenal food.
 There was a lot of food I had never tried before so I loved how new everything was to me.
 We learned about the different food influences and Creole cooking and I loved all of it.
 We didn’t have enough time to try all the different restaurants I wanted because I had such a huge list.
 I got tons of recommendations and have been doing research for a long time for New Orleans.
-My must tries were gumbo, jambalaya, bbq shrimp, beignets, a muffuletta, a po boy and kings cake.
+New Orleans must tries are gumbo, jambalaya, bbq shrimp, beignets, a muffuletta, a po boy and kings cake.
 I got to try all of them except kings cake (which we were told was usually only around during Mardi Gras).
 Below I added in all the places we tried, which ones need reservations and dress codes and which ones I really wanted to try but didn’t fit in.
 Luckily we will be living within driving distance to this place because I plan on coming back and eating here as much as possible.

 District Donuts Sliders Brew